Police brutality by country: Germany

 Germany is sensitive towards its history in implementing policing practices, though this has not stopped international bodies from identifying a clear pattern of police ill-treatment of foreigners and members of ethnic minorities.
 Every year, around 2,000 complaints of police brutality are reported, though it is highly suspected that the actual number of cases is under-reported.
 As high-profile cases like the 2014 Cologne New Year's Eve incident become more prevalent, racist and xenophobic attitudes have been reflected in instances of police brutality.
+In 2025, United Nation experts on human rights urged Germany to halt criminalisation and police violence against Palestinian solidarity activism.

 High profile cases of police brutality have been reported to occur as far back as the 1960s: